Risk Less When Betting – How to Do It

 Pros and Cons of Arbitrage Betting

-For example, there’s a low risk-to-profit factor, but arbs are hard to find, and a mistake can be quite costly.
+For example, there’s a low-risk factor, but arbs are hard to find, and a mistake can be quite costly.

 Here are our pros and cons of using arb betting as a wagering strategy: